toolleeo/cli-apps/README.md

 * [mackup](https://github.com/lra/mackup) - Keep your application settings in sync (OS X/Linux).
 * [Ntfy](https://github.com/dschep/ntfy) - Cross-platform Python utility that enables you to automatically get desktop notifications on demand or when long running commands complete.
 It can as well send push notifications to your phone once a particular command completes.
 * [pulsemixer](https://github.com/GeorgeFilipkin/pulsemixer) - CLI and curses mixer for PulseAudio.
+* [rs-env](https://github.com/sysid/rs-env) - Hierarchical environment variable management, compiling the resulting set of from a hierarchical list of `<name>.env` files.
 * [Rumos](https://github.com/octagony/rumos) - CLI utility for controlling screen brightness.
 * [sysm](https://github.com/jafarlihi/sysm) - Makes your system play custom sounds when any configured system or external event happens.
 * [systeroid](https://github.com/orhun/systeroid) - A more powerful alternative to sysctl(8) with a terminal user interface.